vjrantal/event-hub-loader/README.md

 export WRK_SCRIPT_URL=https://gist.githubusercontent.com/vjrantal/113fa910444130d2d6431cdc84e6f80e/raw/0f67559a620647d6842c579b362a139a6b338cb1/script.lua
 ```

-In above, the script URL can point to your custom script, but remebember to set `wrk.method = "POST"` in that script since Event Hub accepts only the POST method.
+In above, the script URL can point to your custom script, but do set `wrk.method = "POST"` in that script since Event Hub accepts only the POST method.

 ### Optional